D – Holiday Pay

 Computation 3: If there is no work performed on a double holiday, a covered employee is entitled to a holiday pay of 200% daily wage.

-200% holiday pay + 1 day’s wage = day’s wage with holiday day
+200% holiday pay (for holiday 1 and holiday 2) + 1 day’s wage = day’s wage with holiday pay

 Computation 4: If there is work performed on a double holiday, a covered employee is entitled to a holiday pay of 200% daily wage plus his wage for that day.

-200% holiday pay + 1 day’s wage = day’s wage with holiday day
+200% holiday pay (for holiday 1 and holiday 2) + 1 day’s wage = day’s wage with holiday day

 The divisor assumes an important role in determining whether or not holiday pay is already included in the monthly paid employee’s salary and in the computation of his daily rate.
 (Union of Filipro Employees v.
 Vivar, En Banc, G.R.
 No. 79255, 20 January 1992)